nextmillenniummedia/next-sdk-ios-example/docs/Integrate Ad Formats Dynamically.md

 }
 ```

-> We recommend to use class name of your UIViewController as key so they’ll be unique.
->
+**Notes:**

+- Each key must be unique.
+You can include the name of your UIViewController class to help identify where the key was registered.

+- This code is no longer needed after you've registered your screens.
+Ensure that the code is not invoked in a production build.

-## 2. Upload Screen Names and screenshots
+### 2. Upload Screen Names and Screenshots

-Also you can provide us screenshot of your screens and edit ad placements by them from InApp dashboard.
+You can provide us with screenshots of your app's screens using the uploadScreenshot() method, and edit the ad placements via the InApp dashboard.

-1. Add to appeared UIViewController next code.
-We strongly recommended to use Timer with delay so we catch the best view’s screenshot:
+The example below shows how to invoke the API in the viewDidAppear() method of your UIViewController.
+We strongly recommended using a Timer with a delay to capture the best screenshot:

 ```swift
 override func viewDidAppear(_ animated: Bool) {